-Taming Two Dragons at Once: Co-Occurring Disorders
+Taming Two Dragons: Co-Occurring Disorders

 Both dragons must be tamed and dealt with, as they are distinct from each other, and yet interact with each other in a way that is negatively reinforcing.
-Diagnosis of co-occurring is sometimes a bit trickier than normal diagnosis.
+Diagnosis of co-occurring disorders is sometimes a bit trickier than normal diagnosis.
 This is because substance use disorders also generate psychiatric symptoms like depression, anxiety, and psychosis, so it can be hard for a practitioner who doesn’t know your full history to know what she’s looking at.

 The use of a substance may also mask the presence of a symptom that would otherwise be visible.
 For example, many women with anxiety disorders, such as panic disorder or PTSD, have been using alcohol for its anxiolytic, or sedative, effects, to the point where the underlying constant state of anxiety may be hidden from her own awareness.
 The classic ups and downs of bipolar disorder, for example, can also resemble the highs and lows of stimulant addiction.

 That’s why Villa Kali Ma takes a cautious, supportive approach to diagnosis, making sure we’re understanding what exactly is plaguing you before we dive in to helping you overcome it.
-For a woman who comes to realize and accept that she has two things going on at once, it is generally recommended that she seeks integrated treatment for co-occurring disorders, from the same staff.
+For a woman who comes to realize and accept that she has two things going on at once, it is generally recommended that she seeks integrated treatment for co-occurring disorders, from the same medical team.
 It doesn’t usually work to get treatment for one and then the other, because each one of the disorders interferes with progress in treatment of the other.

 For example, it’s normal to experience a phase of feeling down when in withdrawal from substances.
-All people in substance abuse treatment will likely feel a bit discouraged or down as they face the task of their recovery.
+All individuals in substance abuse treatment will likely feel a bit discouraged or down as they face the task of their recovery.
 For a woman who has major depression to begin with, however, that withdrawal-induced depression can easily compound into a walloping major depressive episode complete with suicidal feelings.

 Likewise, the same woman may be making progress in her substance abuse treatment, doing well in her recovery, when she suddenly experiences an episode of her major depression.
 The profound pain of her mental illness can easily trick her into returning to her drug of choice for relief.
 A woman with co-occurring disorders will need to become deeply aware of two major dragons that she needs to tame, dragons that sometimes team up together and attack her from different sides at once.

 A big part of taming dragons is getting a fairly good handle on what exactly their qualities are.
 Maybe one dragon has wings and poison venom, and another breathes fire and has a spiky tail.
 When teamed up together, you’re facing a duo that together flies, breathes fire, poisons you and hits you with a spiky tail.
 It is important to acknowledge that a woman who has made it this far in life with a co-occurring disorder has a very strong soul and spirit.
 She has lived with two dragons where most of us have barely managed to handle just being alive and handling “normal life”.
 Her very existence is an accomplishment.

 She must call on that strong spirit of resilience in side her to become gritty and street smart about what she’s facing.
 She has to lose any lingering naïveté about the full cunning and baffling power of her substance addiction dragon, and at the same time understand the vagaries and tricks of her mental illness dragon.
 A big part of recovering, therefore, is what’s called “psycho-education,” or basically getting an advanced degree in the natures of her dragons.
 She must learn all about how each disorder behaves, mastering knowledge of the symptoms, triggers and signs of its return, warning signs of relapse and what cures exist.
 She must learn to call out the voices of each disease – the addict that lies to her in one way, and the disorder that lies to her in another.

 Some common dragon pairings make sense when you look at how they interact.
 Anxiety disorders tend to go with addiction to anxiolytics, such as panic disorder with alcoholism.
 Bipolar disorder tends to team up with polysubstance abuse, which makes sense because the opposite nodes of the bipolar psychiatric experience will push a woman to self-medicate with different substances, depending on whether she is in “up” or “down” mode.
 Major depression hooks up with stimulants, such as cocaine.
-People with schizophrenia are often at high risk for poly substance abuse as well, which makes sense when you consider the complexity of their symptoms.
+Women with schizophrenia are often at high risk for poly substance abuse as well, which makes sense when you consider the complexity of their symptoms.

 In each of these scenarios, you can see how the two dragons work together to pull a woman down.
 The substance of choice on the one hand temporarily alleviates the pain of the symptoms.
 Cocaine creates high energy, euphoric and speedy feelings that override the specific slow, low pain of depression.
 On the other hand, the backlash – the payback of that drug – is identical in feeling to the original symptom.
 For anyone using cocaine, whether or not they had depression to begin with, depression is a withdrawal symptom.
 Likewise if you didn’t know what anxiety was yet, going through withdrawal from alcohol will make it abundantly clear what that is.